Cycling. Mentorship. Health. Three pillars. One unbreakable commitment — to the streets, the youth, and the community of Akron, Ohio.

 High-visibility community rides transforming neighborhood streets from zones of fear into corridors of fellowship — with youth, first responders, and community members riding side by side.

-A formal, screened mentorship program matching vetted adults with at-risk youth — modeled after Big Brothers Big Sisters with minimum 12-month commitments and structured outcomes tracking.
+Explore rides →A formal, screened mentorship program matching vetted adults with at-risk youth — with minimum 12-month commitments, structured outcomes tracking, and life skills development.

-Evidence-based health programming closing the life expectancy gap for Black and minority men in Summit County — free screenings, mental health access, and community-based fitness at trusted local locations.
+Become a mentor →A state-of-the-art health initiative advancing health equity for Black and minority men and women — free screenings, mental health care, digital health access, and community-based wellness at trusted local locations.

 we ride to change what happens next."